 Words of affirmation is one of the five love languages described by Gary Chapman — the others being physical touch, acts of service, quality time, and receiving gifts.
 People whose primary love language is words of affirmation feel most loved and valued when their partner expresses appreciation, encouragement, and affection through spoken or written words.

-What Words of Affirmation Actually Means
+What Words of Affirmation Actually Means?

 For people with this love language, words carry particular emotional weight.
 Verbal expressions of love, appreciation, and recognition aren't just pleasant additions to the relationship — they're the primary channel through which care and connection are felt.
 The absence of verbal affirmation can create a felt sense of being unvalued even in a relationship where love is demonstrated in many other ways.